 CHRT and DHLS in Crain’s: The public trusts health care providers, but they aren’t getting enough information from them

-Some 80 percent of survey respondents reported that the COVID-19 information source they trust is their own health care provider, but less than half of the respondents reported receiving COVID-19 information from their health care provider.
+Some 80 percent of survey respondents reported that the COVID-19 information source they trust in their own healthcare provider, but less than half of the respondents reported receiving COVID-19 information from their healthcare provider.

 “The public trusts health care providers, but they aren’t getting enough information from them,” Marianne Udow-Phillips told Crain’s.
 “That is an opportunity for health care providers to become a leading source of trusted information.”

 The problem reports Greene, is that doctors and other healthcare providers don’t often provide direct information to their patients, a practice that Udow-Phillips says should change.
 Doctors could speak authoritatively of the benefits of wearing masks in public, a practice that all experts now agree can contribute to reducing community spread, Udow-Phillips told Crain’s.
 “My own health care provider hasn’t contacted me, saying, ‘You should be wearing a mask,'” she said.
 ‘It could help if they heard from their own doctor.”

 Researchers concluded that to combat COVID-19 it is critical for the public to trust the information they receive.
 “But the disconnect between high trust and simultaneous low use of information sources will challenge public policymakers and health practitioners, requiring diligence in selecting the messengers, channels, and platforms that resonate best with Michigan residents as the state moves into the next phase of pandemic response,” researchers said.